 As your child gains confidence in sounding and blending they will apply their phonic knowledge to reading Ditties, short sentences, moving into reading Red, Green and Purple story books as they progress.

 Having gained confidence sounding and blending green words, your child will be taught about ‘red' words.
 These words are tricky words that contain spelling patterns that do not follow the phonetic rules and so the word cannot be fully sounded out, for example, words like 'said' and ‘was’.
-They will learn why these words are tricky and cannot be sounded out.
+They will learn why these words are tricky and identify the 'tricky letters'

 As your child progresses through Foundation and KS1 (Year 1 and Year 2), they will learn a wide variety of 'red' words and be encouraged to read these speedily as they become more confident.